-Like most Florida beach resort areas, the primary accommodation options are hotels or vacation rentals.
-If you’re staying for a week or traveling with a large family, a vacation rental can be a terrific option.
+Like most Florida beach resort areas, the primary accommodation options in Pensacola Beach are hotels, resorts, or vacation rentals.
+If you’re staying in Pensacola Beach for a week or traveling with a large family, a vacation rental can be a terrific option.
 If you’re just planning a weekend getaway, a beachfront hotel is a perfect choice!

 Here are a few of my favorite options for both:

 - Springhill Suites Pensacola Beach – Consistently rated as the top choice in the area, this property sits right on the gulf within easy walking distance to dining and shops.
 Rooms are a spacious 450 sqft and sparkling clean.
 Breakfast is included and the breakfast area features panoramic views of the gulf (not a bad way to start your day!).
 When it comes to value for the money, this hotel is my top pick.